unicode-org/icu/docs/processes/cldr-icu.md

 ticket under which you are performing the integration, if you have one), fix the data, and regenerate from step 4.

-If the data is OK , other sources of failure can include:
+If the data is OK, other sources of failure can include:

 * Problems with the CLDR-ICU conversion process (perhaps some locale data is not getting converted properly; go back to step 3, adjust and repeat from there.